 - Some sort of name to identify the user.
 NOTE: You are not required to use your real name.
 Feel free to use initials or a nickname, as long as you can remember what you used.
 Staff will not have any way to figure it out the name you chose if you do not remember it.

 - Contact information so staff can:

-- General statistical information that allows Libary staff to assess overall trends in participation; this information includes the ages and school attendance patterns of participants, which helps staff determine whether outreach efforts are effective
+- General statistical information that allows Library staff to assess overall trends in participation.
+This information includes the ages and school attendance patterns of participants, which helps staff determine whether outreach efforts are effective

 Information is limited to these purposes, and is not shared or distributed.